thofma/Tally.jl/README.md

 When counting, sometimes one wants to do a tally only with respect to some other invariant or with respect to a relation different from `==`.
 For this task Tally provides the `by` and `equivalence` keyword arguments.
 Tally will consider two elements `x, y` from the input collection equal when counting, whenever `equivalence(by(x), by(y))` is `true`.
 The default values are `by = identity` and `equivalence = isequal`.
 If `equivalence` does not define an equivalence relation, the result will be nonsense.
 The optional `equivalence` argument is important in case the equivalence relation under consideration does not admit easily computable unique representatives.

-Note that to indicate that the counting is non-standard, Tally will print the objects within squarebrakets `[ ]`.
+Note that to indicate that the counting is non-standard, Tally will print the objects within square brackets `[ ]`.

 ```julia
 julia> v = 1:100000;